awsdocs/aws-systems-manager-user-guide/doc_source/viewing-patch-compliance-results.md

 **To view patch compliance results for a single instance**

-Run the following command in the AWS CLI to view patch compliance results for a single instance\.
+Run the following command in the AWS Command Line Interface \(AWS CLI\) to view patch compliance results for a single instance\.

 ```
 aws ssm describe-instance-patch-states --instance-id instance-id